Code-4-Community/learning-resources/docs/jumpstart/week-3.md

     }
 }

-// Here we give the arguments we want to add but the actual addition is not executed yet const adderFunction = getAdder(3, 4);
+// Here we give the arguments we want to add, but the actual addition is not executed yet const adderFunction = getAdder(3, 4);

-// Here the addition is executed const sum = adderFunction();
+// Here the addition is executed and sum is equal to 7 const sum = adderFunction();
 ```

 ### Anonymous Functions

-We'll be storing and passing functions around a lot in React and it becomes tedious to have to write out `function someName()` every time.
+We'll be storing and passing functions around a lot in React, and it becomes tedious to have to write out `function someName()` every time.
 Furthermore, in our last example we returned a function named 'adder' but that function name is never used anywhere.

 To make things more convenient, Javascript defines a quick way to define functions without names.